shadab-entrepreneur/Shadab_Hussain_CV/README.md

 ## Academic Awards/Achievements
 - Received Full Scholarship for `Web Development Carrer Path` at [*The Iron Yard*](https://www.theironyard.com) from [*#YesWeCode*](www.yeswecodefund.com)
 - Got selected for attending [`MIT IoT Bootcamp`](http://bootcamp.mit.edu/iot/) at *MIT, Boston* in 2017
-- First winner in `Open Source on Azure Hackathon` organized by *Microsoft* in collaboration with *Govt. of Telangana* at Hyderabad in 2016
+- First winner in `Open Source on Azure Hackathon` organized by *Microsoft* & *Govt. of Telangana* at Hyderabad in 2016
 - Received Full Scholarship for `Android Developer Nanodegree Program` at [*Udacity*](https://www.udacity.com) from *Tata Trusts & Google* in 2016
 - Letter of Appreciation for `MEC Referral Challenge Phase 1 Spring` by *Microsoft Research* in 2015
 - Certificate of Appreciation for organizing and supporting `Microsoft Women in Tech` by *Microsoft Research* in 2015